Waultics/CryptoBook/docs/api.rst

     :jsonparam string timeframe: Timeframe of the data.
     :jsonparam string start: Beginning date and time of the data.
     :jsonparam string end: Ending date and time of the data.
+    :jsonparam bool cfbypass: (optional) Flag to indicate whether or not to bypass CloudFlare checking (read more below).
     :statuscode 200: No error.
     :statuscode 404: Resource not found.

+    **Note on cfbypass Flag**

+    To bypass CloudFlare this library is using the open source `cfscrape <https://pypi.org/project/cfscrape/>`_ library, which unfortunately does not support asynchronous requests with `aiohttp`.
+Therefore, if enabled, the scraper will not run with asynchronous capability.

     **Parsing data**: